logotype/MyoAS3/README.md

 1. Right-click on your module and choose "Open Module Settings".
 2. Select the build configuration for your Module and open the Dependencies tab.
 3. Click on the plus (+) button on the bottom of that window and choose "New Library…".
-4. Choose the ane file you just downloaded.
+4. Choose the ANE file you just downloaded.

 Authors
 -------